 Transcript of History of Rock Music: Chapter 7

 Willy and the Poor Boys (1969).

 Started out as The Blue Velvets, then The Golliwogs.

-Remade Van Morrison’s “Brown-Eyed Girl” in the mid-60s.
+Recorded a version of “Brown-Eyed Girl” (not Van Morrison's) in the mid-60s.

 CCR included John Fogerty, his brother Tom, Stu Cooke, and Doug Clifford.

 Hits included: “Born on the Bayou,” “Proud Mary,” “Green River,” and “Bad Moon Rising.”

 In 1969-70 they released 7 Top 10 singles.